 - 4K streaming from all the major streamers

 While it can't handle Ultra HD Blu-ray discs, the Sony BDP-S6700 upscales your 1080p Blu-rays to show movies in higher detail on your 4K TV.
 This is a great option for someone who has amassed a sizable Blu-ray collection but isn't quite ready to reinvest in new hardware and media, especially with 8K looming.
 The BDP-S6700 also upscales DVDs to 1080p if you happen to have a few of those still laying around.

 Although you can't enjoy UHD Blu-ray, the BDP-S6700 can stream 4K content from Netflix, Amazon Video, and more.
 The latest model has a better Wi-Fi chip that goes along with an Ethernet port to facilitate that.

-We begin each model year by bringing in the top-tier televisions from each of the major brands, including Samsung, Sony, LG, and Panasonic.
-These premium televisions help set the highest standard for the year, managing expectations for each model below them, and providing context among the competitors.
+Buying a new entertainment system is a significant investment, but even if you’re on a budget, you can find high-quality hardware that won’t break the bank.
+Because we make sure everything is worth the money, testing is a huge component of choosing the best 4K Blu-ray players.
+We begin each model year by bringing in the top-tier televisions from each major brand, including LG and Samsung.
+These premium televisions help set the highest standard for the year, manage expectations for each model below them, and provide much-needed context among the competitors.

 We also test compatibility by connecting various media players to the best TVs we’re reviewing.
 We run tests for weeks and months to ensure no issues arise and all performance features work as they should.

 We like to test similar models made by competing brands side-by-side to compare and contrast picture quality and other differences.
 We also double-check the specifications provided by each manufacturer for real-world context.
 The comprehensive evaluation we perform helps us reach an in-depth understanding of both players, to give as much information as possible.